-The Linksys Velop and the Netgear Orbi are some of the newest and most interesting devices to be released these last few months, both of these WiFi systems targeting the same audience (the people who own a larger home, where it is close to impossible to cover every spot with that sweet WiFi), but each of these devices has implemented a very different approach.
+The Linksys Velop and the Netgear Orbi are some of the newest and most interesting networking devices to be released the last couple of years, both the Orbi and the Velop targeting the same audience (the people who own a larger home, where it is close to impossible to cover every spot with that sweet WiFi), but each of these WiFi systems has implemented a very different approach.

 The Linksys Velop aims to change the way the previous wireless mesh systems operated, by adding a new 5GHz radio for a better load balance and a better backhaul handling, while the Netgear Orbi actually challenges the whole concept of the wireless mesh, by taking the traditional router + satellites approach and making huge improvements into its functionality (no more halved speeds) by once again, adding an additional radio, but this time especially dedicated only to backhaul (therefore bypassing the crippling performance of a generic wireless extender).